ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/search_and_discovery.md

 ---
-title: Search, discovery, and interoperability
+title: Search and discovery
 parent: Configuration and Use
 nav_order: 4
 has_toc: false
 ---

-# Search, discovery, and interoperability
+# Search and discovery
 {: .fs-9 .no_toc }